 In addition, Annex U does not cover aspects concerning the confidentiality of data and consumer privacy.

 Directives and standards more relevant for this purpose for appliances and consumer products include Article 3.3 of the Radio Equipment Directive (RED) 2014/53/EU and ETSI 303 645.

-Software within appliance products shall implement all the necessary measures to control fault/error conditions related to remote communication as required in Annex U, including protection of safety-relevant data, integrity against corruption and wrong or incomplete communication.
+After identifying that Annex U applies, software in household and similar appliances shall implement all the necessary measures to control fault/error conditions related to remote communication, including protection of safety-relevant data, integrity against corruption and wrong or incomplete communication.
 Annex U does not limit communication protocols/technologies used by appliances to establish remote communication.
 However, the selected security protocol implemented to fulfill Annex U requirements shall be verified and validated as required by IEC 60335-1.

 Software modularity is required to keep the parts involved in the public network communication segregated from the rest of the software.

 The safe operation of an appliance shall not depend on remote communication.
-Local user interface functions shall always have priority over remote communication.
-In case remote communication is used, it shall include proper access control functions, such as:
+Local user interface functions shall always take priority over remote communication.
+When remote communication is used, it shall include proper access control functions, such as:

 - Identification – A unique identifier shall be provided for users and/or devices.

-- Authentication – The process of verifying the user’s or device’s identity.
+- Authentication – A process for verifying a user’s or device’s identity must be included.

 - Authorization – After completing identification and authentication, the user or device shall be authorized to enable remote communication.